mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 - the user cleans one section of a completed input.
 The value equals `Invalid date`.
 - the user cleans all sections of an input.
 The value equals `null`.

-In the example below, `onChange` will be called when any of the conditions are triggered:
+In the example below, `onChange` will be called when any of the conditions from above are triggered:

 {{"demo": "LifeCycleDateFieldEmpty.js", "defaultCodeOpen": false}}

 ### On range fields [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)

 On range fields (`SingleInputDateRangeField` / `MultiInputDateRangeField` / ... ),
-`onChange` will be called if the date you are modifying is matching one of the condition above, even if the other date does not.
+`onChange` is called if the date you are modifying is matching one of the conditions above, even if the other date does not.

 In the example below, changing the value of the start date section will call `onChange` even if the end date is empty or partially filled.